 Fifteen years later, a game was played at England’s famous cricket grounds – the Kennington Oval – in 1889.
 It was an exhibition game that was part of a tour led by American sports equipment manufacturer A.G.
 Spalding, and featured Hall-of-Famer Adrian “Cap” Anson. (source) In attendance was the Prince of Wales, future King Edward VII.
 When asked about his thoughts on the game of “Base Ball”, the Prince was quoted as saying:

 “The Prince of Wales has witnessed the game of Base Ball with great interest and though he considers it an excellent game, he considers cricket as superior.” (source)

-And that’s really all one needs to know about the British attitude toward baseball.
-The sports culture in Great Britain is extremely inhospitable to sports that are perceived not to be entirely British.
+And that’s really all one needs to know about what the British attitude toward baseball was at the time.
+The sports culture in Great Britain was extremely inhospitable to sports that are perceived not to be entirely British.